 A New York Convention award may be recognised and enforced more easily by applying to the court under Sections 84-86 of the Arbitration Act on an ex parte basis.
-The court does not have a discretion to refuse permission to enforce and will issue an order that the arbitral award will be recognised as a judgment or order of a BVI court.
+The court does not have a discretion to refuse permission to enforce, provided that the basic parameters of the New York Convention are satisfied, and will issue an order that the arbitral award will be recognised as a judgment or order of a BVI court.